polarbear-cyber/geintelligence/README.md

-# geintelligence
+# gisairside
-LaTeX book of geointelligence
+LaTeX book of gisairside